elixir-haystack/haystack/README.md

 Haystack.index(haystack, :animals, &Index.search(&1, "Red Panda"))
 ```

 This would search the `:animals` index for the phrase `"Red Panda"`.
-Haystack also offers a powerful way to build and run search queries, which we'll look at later in this blog post.
+Haystack also offers a powerful way to build and run search queries.